Saint-Casimir, Quebec: History

+On July 25, 1981, the Municipality of Saint-Casimir was created through the merger of the Village Municipalities of Saint-Casimir and Saint-Casimir-Est.

+On the morning of 22 March 1997, five members of the Order of the Solar Temple died in a mass suicide in Saint-Casimir.
+A small house exploded into flames, leaving behind five charred bodies for the police to pull from the rubble.
+Three teenagers, the children of one of the couples who died in the fire, were discovered in a shed behind the house, alive but heavily drugged.

+On June 21, 2000, the Parish Municipality of Saint Casimir was merged into the Municipality of Saint-Casimir.

+Geography

 Two provincial numbered roads go through St-Casimir: Route 354 (east-west - from Ste-Anne de la Pérade to St-Raymond) and Route 363 (south-north - from Deschambault to Lac-aux-Sables).
 Both roads lead to Autoroute 40, the Montreal-Québec City link on the north shore.

 Five rivers run in Saint-Casimir: Sainte-Anne, Niagarette, Petite Niagarette, Blanche and Noire.

 Saint-Casimir is also the home to a cavern, the "Trou du Diable" ("Devil's Hole").
 It is the second-longest cave in Québec, at 980 m.
 It was formed by the former tributary of the Sainte-Anne River, which left behind a stream.
 Many tourists pass through it every summer.

-It is the place where poet Alain Grandbois was born in 1900.